Locations:

 But she also notes that while Viagra has proven effective at treating ED, no other pill has come close to matching its effects for other issues of sexual desire or performance.

-Addyi® (flibanserin) is FDA-approved for treating low sexual desire in people who haven’t yet reached menopause.
+Addyi® (flibanserin) is FDA-approved for treating low sexual desire if you haven’t yet reached menopause.
 It’s a pill you take every day, and the side effects are similar to Viagra.
 As with Viagra, it can lower blood pressure and shouldn’t be taken with alcohol.

 Vyleesi® (bremelanotide) is a medication you inject into your abdomen or thigh within an hour before sex.
-It’s only approved for people who haven’t gone through menopause and for people whose low libido isn’t related to a medical condition.
+It’s only approved if you haven’t gone through menopause and if your low libido isn’t related to a medical condition.

-Wellbutrin® (bupropion) is an antidepressant that’s sometimes prescribed off-label for low sex drive, regardless of whether a person is living with depression.
+Wellbutrin® (bupropion) is an antidepressant that’s sometimes prescribed off-label for low sex drive, regardless of whether you're living with depression.

 Hormone replacement therapy can have an indirect positive effect on treating low sex drive.
 If you’ve reached menopause, this option may be worth discussing with your care provider, Dr. Zanotti suggests.